farahaisya/farahaisya/README.md

 Student at University of Technology Malaysia (UTM)
 --------------------------------------------------

-I am currently studying Bachelor of Computer Science (Data Engineering) with Honours
+I am currently pursuing a Bachelor of Computer Science (Data Engineering) with Honours

 * 🌍  I'm based in Johor, Malaysia
 * ✉️  You can contact me at [farah.aisya@graduate.utm.my](mailto:farah.aisya@graduate.utm.my)